toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Budget Rows Progress Bars
 Add progress bars and a vertical bar that shows how far you are through the month to category rows.

+## Credit Card Emoji
+Adds a credit card emoji 💳 to the "Credit Card Payments" category.

 ## Current Month Indicator
 Changes the header bar's background color to a lighter blue when viewing the current month to better differentiate between months.